-Local Procedure/Protocol School/Home Name: Broadbeck Learning Centre Local Procedure/Protocol Title: Curriculum Protocol and Procedures Linked to Group Policy Title & Code: Curriculum Policy Date Reviewed: July 2024 Next Update Due: July 2025 Procedure/Protocol Lead: Asha Rani-Sabir Procedure/Protocol Sponsor: Brin Kelleher - School Development Lead EQUA ALITY AND DIVERSITY STATEMENT Witherslack Group is committed to the fair treatment of all in line with the Equality Act 2010.
-An equality impact assessment has been completed on this policy to ensure that it can be implemented consistently regardless of any protected character ristics and all will be treated with dignity and respect.
-ENVIRONMEN T, SOCIAL, GOVERNANCE (ESG) STATEMENT Witherslack Group is committed to respo Witherslack Group is committed to responsible business practices in the areas of: Environmental Stewardship, Social Responsibility, Governance, Ethics & Compliance.
-An ESG impact assessment has been completed on this nplemented successfully without adverse implications on Group goals.
+EQUALITY AND DIVERSITY STATEMENT

+Witherslack Group is committed to the fair treatment of all in line with the Equality Act 2010.
+An equality impact assessment has been completed on this policy to ensure that it can be implemented consistently regardless of any protected characteristics and all will be treated with dignity and respect.

+ENVIRONMENT, SOCIAL, GOVERNANCE (ESG) STATEMENT

+Witherslack Group is committed to responsible business practices in the areas of: Environmental Stewardship, Social Responsibility, Governance, Ethics & Compliance.
+An ESG impact assessment has been completed on this procedure/protocol to ensure it can be implemented successfully without adverse implications on Group goals.